VishnuChowdhary/ECommerceAPI/commands.md

-pip install pytest --Package for UnitTesting pip install django-mptt --To create Tree hierarchy in models pip intsall drf-spectacular --To Create documentation for our API
+pip install pytest --Package for UnitTesting pip install django-mptt --To create Tree hierarchy in models pip intsall drf-spectacular --To Create documentation for our API pip install coverage --To check required tests to perform on API

 # Commands